openebs-archive/openebs-docs/docs/prerequisites.md

-If you have verified open-iScsi is configured on your Kubernetes cluster, you can proceed to [installation of OpenEBS](/docs/installation.html)
+If you have verified open-iscsi is configured on your Kubernetes cluster, you can proceed to [installation of OpenEBS](/docs/installation.html).

 <a name="iSCSIConfig"></a>

 ## Steps for configuring and verifying open-iscsi

 The open-iscsi initiator packages depends on your host OS or in kubelet container.
 You can follow the following steps for installation / verification of open-iscsi package.
-In case you are using GKE, use the host machine as ubuntu.
+In case you are using GKE, use the host machine as Ubuntu.

 ### On Ubuntu host

-If iSCSI is already installed on your host,check that initiator name is configured and iSCSI service is running using the following commands.
+If iSCSI is already installed on your host, check that initiator name is configured and iSCSI service is running using the following commands.

 ```
 sudo cat /etc/iscsi/initiatorname.iscsi